 I love to add a good amount of lemon zest, as well.
 This is totally optional.

 Third, cook, and enjoy warm or cold.
 I love them warm.

-Scoop a spoonful and eat as so; in other words, you will be tempted to finish this delicious strawberry sauce jar, lol!
+Pairing this sugar-free strawberry sauce is easy peasy.
+Scoop a spoonful and eat as is; in other words, you will be tempted to finish this delicious strawberry sauce from the jar, lol!

 Accordingly, this refined sugar-free strawberry sauce is perfect for warm biscuits.
 Literally, the best on biscuits.

 Greek Yogurt Pancakes!
 Not to mention that my kids go crazy with this sauce over my one and only Healthy Greek Yogurt Pancakes!